zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

   least consider alternatives.
 Perhaps a better home can be found for this code.

-* on a case-by-case basis we can consider removing extra dependencies for particular Zope Framework packages, just like what we're doing right now for zope.component.
-We'll discuss that whenever needed.
+* We can consider removing extra dependencies for particular Zope Framework packages in order to make the dependency graph easier to reason about.
+We will do this on a case by case basis though.